iceseaboy/iceseaboy.github.io/src/content/legal/privacy.en.md

 **_Last updated: Sep 1, 2025_**

-This privacy policy applies to the FreeLastSeen: WA Activity View mobile application ("we," "us," "our") and governs your use of the app and our website.
+This privacy policy applies to the LastSeen: Free WA Activity View mobile application ("we," "us," "our") and governs your use of the app and our website.
 This policy complies with international privacy regulations including the GDPR, CalOPPA, and CCPA.

 **Developer / Legal Entity:** 梅尔摩斯